Momentum spirals in multiphoton pair production revisited: Spirals for fields with relative phase

 where $k'$ is an integer.
 Furthermore, we can know from Eq. (\ref{D4}) that the spiral arms number is primarily determined by $|(\delta_{2}-\delta_{1})\ell|$, which will be illustrated in the following numerical results.

 For example, when time delays are $T=4\tau$ and $T=8\tau$ in Figs.~\ref{2}(c) and (d), the helicities of the two counter-rotating CP fields are $\delta_{1}=-1$ and $\delta_{2}=1$ as well as the frequencies of those are $\omega=0.6$.
 According to the energy conservation equation $\ell\omega=2\sqrt{q^2+m_{*}^2}$ with the effective mass $m_{*}$, we know that the pair production is related to $4$-photon process, i.e., $\ell=4$.
-Therefore, one can obtain $|(\delta_{2}-\delta_{1})\ell|=8$, which indicates that the vortex pattern is composed of $8$ spiral arms.
+Therefore, one can obtain $|(\delta_{2}-\delta_{1})\ell|=8$, which indicates that the spiral pattern is composed of $8$ spiral arms.
 It has a good agreement with our numerical results.

-In addition, the change in the shape of the vortex spiral with increasing time delay can also be understood.
+In addition, the change in the shape of the spiral arm with increasing time delay can also be understood.
 According Eq. (\ref{D4}), we can obtain $\varphi(q)=\big(2k'\pi-4\sqrt{q^2+m^2}T\big)/(\delta_2-\delta_1)\ell$.
 The absolute value of the derivative for the above equation with respect to $q$ can be written as

 One can see from Eq. (\ref{D5}) that the increase of $\varphi$ with $q$ changes more quickly for a large $T$ than a small one.
-It indicates that the larger the time delay, the faster the vortex structure rotates, which causes the spiral arms of the vortex pattern to become thinner, longer and tighter.
-These results are consistent with the variation of vortices in the momentum spectrum shown in Figs.~\ref{2}(c) and (d).
+It indicates that the larger the time delay, the faster the spiral structure rotates, which causes the spiral arms to become thinner, longer and tighter.
+These results are consistent with the variation of spirals in the momentum spectrum shown in Figs.~\ref{2}(c) and (d).